 1: Simplicity is Your Friend

-There are plenty of photos that look like crap taken in the same places as many beautiful photos.
-What's the big difference?
+Plenty of photos look like crap taken in the same places as many beautiful photos.
+What’s the big difference?

 It comes down to knowing what to include in your photo and what doesn’t belong there.

 The more you can eliminate distractions from your photos, the better they look.
 Less is more.
 Distill your photo down to the core of its message by removing anything that draws the eye away from your subject.

 Basically, get rid of the clutter.
 Sometimes that means having the patience to wait for some tourists to get out of your scene, moving a trash can out of the way, or blocking light coming from the wrong direction.

 2: Photography Presents Problems for You to Solve

 The entire chapter in The Digital Photography Book is devoted to avoiding problems and mistakes.
 There are even more pages in other chapters discussing how to avoid a problem.
 What does that tell you?